kkinnebrew/clementine/docs/Commons.md

 <a name="modules-include" />
 ### include(module)

  To load required components, OrangeUI uses a convention similar to that seen in NodeJS.
 Requires and loads an external module and returns the object associated with that module's `exports` object.
+The `include()` method is available in the global scope.

 **Arguments**